cuvent/react-native-matrix-sdk/README.md

   // Add listener for events
   const matrixRoomTestEmitter = new NativeEventEmitter(MatrixSDK);
   // Only listen to future events, thus using 'matrix.room.forwards'
-  // If you want to listen to past events use 'matrix.room.backwards' (there is another method just for getting messages, don't use this one) matrixRoomTestEmitter.addListener('matrix.room.forwards', event => {
+  // If you want to listen to past events use 'matrix.room.backwards' matrixRoomTestEmitter.addListener('matrix.room.forwards', event => {
     if (event.event_type === 'm.room.message') {
       console.log(event.content.body);